HenrikJoreteg/hjs-webpack/README.md

 Your `html` function will be called with a context object that contains the following:

 1. `context.main`: the name of the generated JS file
-2. `context.css`: the name of the generated CSS file
+2. `context.css`: the name of the generated CSS file.
+This only exists if `isDev` is `false`, since in development mode the css bundle is inserted dynamically into the document by the [`style-loader`](https://github.com/webpack/style-loader).
 3. `context.defaultTemplate()` a convenience method you can call to generate the basic HTML shown above.
 This takes a few options too if you just want to make minor tweaks.
 If you want to do more, just don't use the default template, generate your own instead.
 The options are:
   - `{html: 'your string}` and it'll add it to the <body>
   - `{charset: 'utf-8'}` what charset to set